kantasv/fast-ai-my-notes/lesson1_notes.md

   Ans:  Universal Approximiation Theorem

 1. What do you need in order to train a model?
+   Ans:
+   This is not an easy question, but to name key ingredents from my point of view:
+   - Architecture, e.g. CNNs
+   - Dataset to feed your model, often includes labels
+   - performance measures e.g. loss function
+   - optimizer and its hyperparameters

 1. How could a feedback loop impact the rollout of a predictive policing model?

+   Ans:
+   First, datasets of the local crimes are fed into a machine learning model.
+Suppose dataset is biased; some specific race groups in some areas may have more tendency according to these stats.
+Unfortunately, even though such data reflects officer's biases and many other factors, model may output results that areas with such groups has higher crime probability.
+Based on the insight, local police may increase resources in these specific areas.
+As a conseqence, the more crimes are observed there, and affects next year's stats.
+Then, such stats could be fed into next machine learning models, and similar steps from may repeated over and over.
+This is one of the ethical issues that we face when we apply machine learning models into real life.

 1. Do we always have to use 224×224-pixel images with the cat recognition model?

+   Ans:
+   Not necessarily.
+224x224 format is a convention in computer science fieald.
+You could use other sizes of images.
+However, you have to consider the relationship between sizes and computational resources.

 1. What is the difference between classification and regression?

+   Ans:
+   Classification is to classify some data into multiple groups, and the dataset fed into this task does not requires labels.
+For example, companies might want to use classificaton to segment users based on ther activities, and figure out what kind of segment to approach as business decision making.
+   Meanwhile, regression is to predict some quantitative infomation based on the past data with labels.
+For example, given people's social backgrounds, predicting someone's longevity could be an example of regression.
 1. What is a validation set?
 What is a test set?
 Why do we need them?
+   Ans:

 1. What will fastai do if you don't provide a validation set?
 1. Can we always use a random sample for a validation set?
 Why or why not?
 1. What is overfitting?
 Provide an example.